-The first 500 Dublin residents who register will receive a complimentary compost bucket.
+Any resident can participate by collecting food and yard scraps at home in a bucket.
+It is highly recommended that composters use 6-gallon BPI Certified Compostable Bucket Liners.
 Buckets may be dumped any time at our 24/7 waste drop-off location, which is located in the City of Dublin Service Center parking lot at 6555 Shier Rings Road.
 GoZero Services, a composting company, will operate the program and maintain the disposal/collection carts.

 *All free buckets have already been assigned to the first 500 residents who registered.
 You may still register for the program and use your own bucket.